reillywj/170_cms/project_requirements/02_adding_an_index_page.md

 1. Mostly spot on.
 I didn't state that I'd use the File class to get a list of documents.
 I used Dir.glob, but didn't like that implementation.
 Will refactor.

 ## Differences to Solution
+1. I used a very similar implementation.
+I did refactor toward the LS solution to use the method `File.basename(path)` instead of my `path.split('/')[-1]` to get the basename of the filename.
+2. I'm note sure why we set `root = File.expand_path(...)`.
+Until required, I'm going to leave this part out.